Older People and Continence

 Age related changes to the bladder and urinary systems

-- Bladder control problems and wetting are more common in older people than younger people.
+• Bladder control problems and wetting are more common in older than younger people.

 What to expect

-- Older people should expect to wake at night to pass urine once or twice.
+• Most older people wake at night to pass urine once or twice.

-- Older men will notice the force of urine flow gets less.
+• Most older men notice the force of urine flow gets less.

 Help is needed when